Processing Payments Using Emburse Expense

 • Reimbursement requests that are approved by all appropriate departmental personnel greater than 60 days after the end of the month for which the reimbursement is being requested, will be treated as additional taxable compensation to the employee.

-The specific non-travel reimbursement and payment requests that may be submitted for UNM students and non-employees are as follows; select from the “Type” drop-down list when adding an expense:
+The specific non-travel reimbursement and payment requests that may be submitted for UNM students and Non-Employees are as follows; select from the “Type” drop-down list when adding an expense:

 • Athletic Game Officiating